DRA3V50/Python_Projects/README.md

 - Populate it with SSH and firewall logs (sample entries provided in the project).

 ### For **SOC_Threat_Filter.py**
+- Just copy and paste it to test it out + run it.

-- Locate the script in your project directory + run it.
+- You can edit it the script in your project directory + run it.